I get variations of this question several times a day:

 Notice the * next to the Ender 3 Pro and Ender 5 Plus.
 While the Ender printers are entirely capable of printing using PET-G in small quantities, prolonged use at the temperature required will degrade the printer to the point where it will readily clog.
 It could happen after 10 prints, or 100, but it will happen.
 Many people have told me they have upgraded the printer with the Micro Swiss All-metal Hotend Kit for Creality3D for $70.

-Based on price, and ability to print my designed I recommend buying a Prusa Mini.
+Based on price, and ability to print my designs I recommend buying a Prusa Mini.
 With the Mini, you just load the file, press a button, and walk away (most of the time.)
 You will be able to print every one of my designs except for the rectangular Packout Slim bins.
 If you really want these bins, you can pay somebody else to print those for you and still buy the Mini for much cheaper than the i3 MK3S.

 If you have the money buy a Prusa i3 MK3S, you will thank me.
 Hands down the best printer for it’s price point.